 Read more: Gartner Keynote: Balance Risk, Trust and Opportunity in an Uncertain World

 For example, how would security handle an emergency budget cut, like being asked to cut spending by half through 2Q?
 What about selective cost reduction of 10% of the budget every quarter?
 What if security was asked to preserve costs and emphasize growth by maintaining the current budget but focusing aggressively on delivering business value?

-Action 4: Align based on business unit value, risk and cost
+Action No. 4: Align based on business unit value, risk and cost